To help you feel confident at every step of the journey, we’ve broken down some commonly used industry terms.

 If you are financing your home through a lender, the lender will conduct a valuation to estimate what the property is worth should it need to be repossessed or sold in distressed circumstances.

 Your warranty generally includes protection against defects in work and materials, once you’ve moved into your home.
 It can also include structural defects and non-completion of works.
-At Simonds, we offer a three-month warranty and a seven-year structural guarantee.
-Find out more
+At Simonds, we offer a three-month warranty and a Lifetime Structural Guarantee.
+For more information see Maintenance.

 Zoning is when the government controls the physical development of land and the kinds of uses to which each individual property may be put.